BlockFutureTech/kortho-docs/intro.md

 ## Support Plan of KorTho
-### Financial Support
-- KorTho will set up a special fund to invest, support and incentivize high-potential developers.
+- Kortho will set up a special fund to invest in, support and motivate quality developers
-- KorTho will launch a variety of developer activities and competitions to discover and fund potential developers.
+- Kortho will launch a variety of developer events and competitions to discover and explore potential developers around the world
-- In order to reduce the cost of users on KorTho Dapp, the KorTho meta transaction function will reduce the gas fee of users holding KTO in a step-wise manner.

-### Traffic Support
-KTO  will strongly support the development of KorTho ecosystem:
-- Provide traffic entrance for high-quality Dapp on KorTho.
-- After running successfully on KorTho, high-quality projects can submit token listing application to KTO Global, and can be listed on KTO Global if they meet the listing standards.

-### Resource Support
-- Projects or developers that have received investment and support from KorTho have not only the opportunity to get official news report, but also can apply for marketing service packages and promote their projects globally.
-- High-quality projects can participate in KorTho global roadshows for free.
+- Kortho will improve technical service standards, reduce the public chain trading gas fees, for the majority of developers to provide an advantage in the development environment
+- Kortho ecological chain for excellent dApp applications will give wallet, browser, official website and other traffic entry
+- Kortho ecochain will occasionally come up with KTO tokens to encourage quality developers.
-- KTO Group will open up ecological resources to high-potential developers, matching the win-win cooperation between developers and our ecological partners.
+- Kortho ecological chain will open ecological resources, matching high-quality developers and ecological partners of cooperation and win-win

 ## Risk Warning
-- All users and developers can participate in the current test environment and subsequent stages of KorTho for free, and there is no charging scenario.
+All users and developers are free to participate in the KOrtho ecosystem test environment and subsequent phases.
-- All users must distinguish the test environment from the Mainnet.
-The assets generated in the test environment have no value.
-Be aware of counterfeit currency fraud.
+You must distinguish between the test environment and the main network environment, the test environment generated by the assets do not have any value, beware of counterfeit money fraud;
-- KorTho announces authorization, promotion and other collaborations only through the official social media platform.
-Developers and users should check carefully to avoid losses.
-- Do not misread the official website (https://www.kortho.org/), and be cautious with private key phishing.
+Please check the Kortho ecological chain official website and social platform news to avoid being induced by malicious false information and resulting in asset loss;
+Be sure to check the official website (https://www.kortho.org/) to avoid phishing your private keys.